ttcremers/ttcremers.github.io/content/fine-art-photography.md

 # What is fine art photography

 ## Art is what we decide is art
-Keeping the statement above in mind, defining what makes a photo a fine art is very subjective.
+Keeping the statement above in mind, defining what makes a photo fine art is very subjective.
 However, there are several factors that seem to be considered when evaluating a photograph as fine art:

 1. **Intention:** A fine art photograph is typically created with the intention of expressing the photographer's artistic vision or conveying a particular message or emotion.
 It is not simply a record of a scene or event, but rather an intentional creation.
 2. **Creativity:** A fine art photograph often demonstrates originality and creativity in its composition, lighting, and other artistic elements.
 It may be unconventional or challenge the viewer's expectations.